1on1pt/CMS_Home_Health_Compare_January_2023_Refresh_Analysis/README.md

 ### Recommendations for Future Analysis

 * One goal of this analysis was to exclusively use Python.
 Future considerations could include other data tools, including Tableau.
 * There are many outliers in the data.
-Future consideration could include taking a deeper dive into these outliers.
+Future considerations could include taking a deeper dive into these outliers.
-* Look for geographical differences in Quality and Patient Survey Star Rating outcomes.
+* Analyze any potential geographical differences in Quality and Patient Survey Star Rating outcomes.

 ### What Would Have Done Differently

 * Increase efficiency with code writing
-*

 **Back to [Quick Links](#quick-links)**

 Thank you for taking the time to review this **CMS January 2023 Home Health Compare Refresh Analysis**.
 Please provide any feedback or suggestions for future analysis.